Public Defense Paralegal

 - Assist at hearings.

-- Serve as a liaison with clients, prosecutors, probation officers, bailiffs, judges, and legal agencies.
+- Serve as a liaison with clients, prosecutors, probation officers, bailiffs, judges, and criminal legal agencies.

 - Support attorney time record-keeping and assist in the submission of hours; monitor progress of cases.